paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-055-adjustable-interest-rate-libor.md

 #### References in Text
 The Truth in Lending Act, referred to in subsec. (a)(5), is title I of Pub.
 L. 90–321, May 29, 1968, 82 Stat.
 146, which is classified generally to subchapter I (§ 1601 et seq.) of chapter 41 of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see section 101 of Pub.
 L. 90–321, set out as a Short Title note under [section 1601 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1601&num=0&edition=prelim) and Tables.

-This chapter, referred to in subsec. (e), was in the original “this division”, meaning div.
+This chapter, referred to in subsecs. (c) and (e), was in the original “this division”, meaning div.
 U of Pub.
 L. 117–103, Mar.
 15, 2022, 136 Stat.
 825, known as the Adjustable Interest Rate (LIBOR) Act, which is classified principally to this chapter.
 For complete classification of div.
 U to the Code, see Short Title note set out under [section 5801 of this title](./chapter-055-adjustable-interest-rate-libor.md#section-5801) and Tables.

 <a id="section-5805"></a>